easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/variable_types/color.md

 ```
 {% endraw %}

 > When possible, use `color.rgba` over `color.hex`.
-The site builder's color picker allows Creators to select an opacity.
+The site-builder's colour picker allows Creators to select an opacity.
 RGBA values in CSS will include a colour's opacity, whereas hex values will ignore it.

 ## Setting defaults
-Defaults can be defined as colours from the Creator's theme palette or or as a `rgba` colour.
+Defaults can be defined as colours from the Creator's theme palette or as a `rgba` colour.

 ### Theme palette